 Bay Area school closures related to coronavirus

+- Black Pine Circle, a private school in Berkeley, shutting down for two days to do a deep clearning after a family traveled internationally.
+Closed March 5 and 6.
+Reopens March 9.

+- Presidio Hill School in San Francisco.
+Unconfirmed case within the community.
+Closed March 5.
+Reopens March 6.

 - Lowell High School in San Francisco.
 A relative of a student tested positive.
 Closed March 5.
-Reopening date undetermined.

-- Childrens Discovery Museum of San Jose.
-An employee may have been exposed.
-Closed March 5.
-Reopens March 10.
+Reopening possibly Tuesday, March 10.

 - Action Day Primary Plus Moorpark preschool.
 A teacher tested positive.
 Closed March 5.
 Reopens March 9.